-Business owners in general will spend a considerable sum of money annually to attract new customers, but they’ll spend very little — maybe nothing — to retain customers.
-Of course, whether they capture the “right” customers or the “wrong” customers is a whole ‘nother story that we’ll tackle at another time.
+Of course, whether they capture and keep the “right” customers is a whole ‘nother story that we’ll tackle at another time.

 This is why you buy a franchise

 As a franchisee, you’re not expected to know everything.
 You’re not expected to be an expert.
-And you’re probably not a customer acquisition and retention expert (though you will need to be).
+And you’re surely not expected to be a customer acquisition and retention expert (though you may need to be).
 And that’s part of the reason why you buy a franchise.

-You’re buying the franchisor’s system.
+You’re buying the franchisor’s system, which may or may not help you capture and keep the “right” customers.
 That system better be a good one for identifying the right customer for your business, then capturing the right customer, and then (and this is so important, especially today) keeping the right customer.
-If you don’t keep ’em you’ll go out of business, or spend your profit on finding new customers.
-Ouch!

 As you evaluate a franchisor’s operating system, keep this information in mind.
-If the system can’t help you capture and keep the right customers, move on.
+If the system can’t help you capture and keep the “right” customers, move on.
 Find another system!
-Because economically, nothing is more important than the right customers . . . get the wrong customers and you’re going to be a very dissatisfied franchisee.
+Because economically, nothing is more important than the right customers . . . ignore customers, lose customers, and worse — attract the wrong customers — and you’re going to be a very dissatisfied franchisee.

-And a franchisor that doesn’t know the difference can’t come to your rescue.
+And a franchisor that doesn’t know how to capture and keep the “right” customers cannot come to your rescue.
 Save yourself the agony: avoid that franchisor.